marorcas/minesweeper-a-la-java/README.md

 - 2024-08-10: Fully working basic game, no cascading when a cell with value zero is revealed
 - 2024-08-13: Double-checked on code and it was not working as intended.
 I think I had accidentally pushed changes from my 'cascade' branch into the main branch.
 Had to revert it back to a point where I knew it was still working and make some minor fixes.
 Woops.
-- 2024-08-15: Added error handling for wrong input type.
+- 2024-08-15: I was playing with my minesweeper and accidentally pressed a letter key, which made my game crash.
+Had forgotten to handle inputs of the wrong type so I added some error handling for this.